A tropical framework for using Porteous formula: Tropical Chern Classes

 \end{enumerate} \end{theorem}

 \begin{proof} See \cite{chern} for (1), (2), (3), and (5).
-Statement (4) is Lemma \ref{whitney} above.
+Statement (4) is Theorem \ref{whitney} above.
 We now prove the two equalities of (6) hold true.
 We first prove the rational equivalence of sections of these bundles, in other words,

 in $\Div(X) = \mathcal{K}^*/\mathcal{O}^*$.